system-zero/system-zero/README.md

 user, like  to mount  other filesystems  in some given  addresses of  the root mountpoint.

-This procedure is called Init Process, and traditionally in a systemV, this is done through a very simple mechanism.
+This procedure is called Init Process, and traditionally in [systemV](https://en.wikipedia.org/wiki/UNIX_System_V), this is done through a very simple mechanism.
 Such a procedure it looks in a directory for files, which are usually shell scripts and loads them by usually using the default shell  in UNIX,  which simply is  called `sh`, and  by default  found as